NIDRA7/regspeech12-bengali-asr/06_analyses/linguistic_gradient/README.md

 This linguistic gradient - NOT data size - explains dialect difficulty.

-## IMPORTANT - Citation Required

-The dialect groupings are based on Bengali dialectology and MUST be cited to an authoritative source (e.g., Grierson's Linguistic Survey of India, or a modern Bengali dialectology reference) before publication.
-Verify group membership against that source and adjust if needed.
-The WER/CER numbers are from this project's best result; the groupings are interpretive and need a citation.
+## Dialect Groupings

+The dialect groupings follow Hassan et al. 2025 (RegSpeech12) and Masica 1991 (The Indo-Aryan Languages), used here as an exploratory qualitative grouping (see paper Section 4.8) rather than a formal linguistic-distance measure.
+WER/CER values are from the final BnUnicodeNormalizer-based setting (72.2% mean).
 ## Run

     pip install -r requirements.txt